 The Busch Group is one of the world's largest manufacturers of vacuum pumps, vacuum systems, blowers, compressors and gas abatement systems.
-Under its umbrella, the group houses three well-known brands: Busch Vacuum Solutions, Pfeiffer Vacuum and centrotherm clean solutions.
+Under its umbrella, the group houses two well-known brands: Busch Vacuum Solutions and Pfeiffer Vacuum+Fab Solutions.
 Together, they offer solutions to a wide range of industries.
 A global network of highly competent local teams in 44 countries ensures that expert, tailor-made support is always available near you.
 Wherever you are.
 Whatever your business.